Oct4ve/Amazin-Online-Bookstore/README.md

 - Make the UI nicer and the interface should not have any dangling links to non-implemented features
 - Book recommendations and add the values needed for Jaccard Distance
 - UI and Integration tests for the new implemented features
+- Make recieve_date work for what date the book was added to the site